JADE-V-V/JADE/docs/source/usage/configuration.rst

 MCNP config
    Name of the config shell script containing environment variables required for running MCNP on UNIX.
-   By default this file should exist already in the same folder as the Config.xlsx named mcnp_config.sh.
+   By default this file should exist already in the same folder as the *Config.xlsx* named *mcnp_config.sh*.
    The main purpose of this file is to allow for switching modules and environment variables at runtime when performing multi-code runs, as it may be the case a different compiler is required for a specific code.
 If running either single or multiple codes with a correctly configured enviroment, or if running